Conskel/cln-blog/content/english/post/vpn-building.md

 #BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB
 ```

-Now we can start adding nodes.
+Finally we can start adding some nodes.
 We'll start with the Headscale server itself as it will need to be a member in order to verify the DERP clients.

 ```bash
 tailscale up --login-server https://headscale.example.com --authkey AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA --advertise-tags 'tag:prod-controller'